-On December 18, 2007, a dossier was sent to the Insurance Institute of Portugal containing the proposals for amendments to the Constitutive Contract of the Salvador Caetano Pension Fund, as well as the minutes of approval of the same by the Monitoring Committee of the Fund, proposing, with effect on January 1, 2008, the approval by that body of those same amendments
+On December 18, 2007, a dossier was sent to the Insurance Institute of Portugal containing the proposals for amendments to the Constitutive Contract of the Salvador Caetano Pension Fund, as well as the minutes of approval of the same by the Monitoring Committee of the Fund, proposing, with effect on January 1, 2008, the approval by that body of those same amendments.

-The above-mentioned proposal, to amend the pension supplementscheme duly approved by the Pension Fund Monitoring Committee, includes the maintenance of a Defined Benefit scheme for pensioners and deferred pension recipients, as well as for all employees of the members of the Salvador Caetano Pension Fund who, as of January 1, 2008, had completed 50 years of age and more than 15 years of service in the members of the Salvador Caetano Pension Fund, and a new group (formed by the remaining universe of workers at the service of the members of the Salvador Caetano Pension Fund, and a new group (formed by the remaining universe of workers at the service of the members of the Salvador Caetano Pension Fund) was created, which was, from that date, to be included in a Defined Contribution Plan.
+The above-mentioned proposal, to amend the pension supplement scheme duly approved by the Pension Fund Monitoring Committee, includes the maintenance of a Defined Benefit scheme for pensioners and deferred pension recipients, as well as for all employees of the members of the Salvador Caetano Pension Fund who, as of January 1, 2008, had completed 50 years of age and more than 15 years of service in the members of the Salvador Caetano Pension Fund and a new group (formed by the remaining universe of workers at the service of the members of the Salvador Caetano Pension Fund) was created, which was, from that date, to be included in a Defined Contribution Plan.